World shares climb on Fed cut bets, China gains; yen weakens

 PHOTO

-LONDON/SINGAPORE: Global stocks ticked higher on renewed bets that the Federal Reserve would likely ease interest rates this year, while the yen weakened after a strong surge last week from Tokyo's suspected currency intervention.
+U.S. stocks looked to open higher on renewed bets that the Federal Reserve would likely ease interest rates this year, while the yen weakened after a strong surge last week from Tokyo's suspected currency intervention.

-With the UK and Japan on public holidays, markets in mainland China and Europe got off to an upbeat start, with Friday's softer-than-anticipated U.S. jobs report underpinning sentiment by renewing market rate-cut bets.

-Europe's broadest stock index rose 0.4% while S&P 500 and Nasdaq futures added 0.2% each in a positive sign for the Wall Street open later on.
+Futures remained bouyant with the S&P 500 adding 0.3% and Nasdaq futures ticking up 0.2% each in a positive sign for the Wall Street open later on after Friday's U.S. nonfarm payrolls report reignited hopes of a soft landing for the U.S. economy.

+They also reinforced bets Fed rate cuts would most likely come this year, after Chair Jerome Powell also maintained the central bank's easing bias last week.

+Traders would also be closely watching whether the S&P rises beyond the 50 day moving average of 5130 on Monday, an important price point in the S&P, said Florian Ielpo, head of macro at Lombard Odier Investment Managers.

+"If we breach this level we'll continue to see an uptrend of new highs but if it is missed, it could take a couple of days or even weeks to return to these levels," said Ielpo.
+The dollar held broadly steady on Monday, leaving the euro away from a one-month high to last trade at $1.0771, while sterling rose 0.2% and last bought $1.2575.

+With public holidays in the UK and Japan, markets in mainland China and Europe got off to an upbeat start also enjoying the glow from renewed U.S. optimism.

 On Monday, Israel's military called on Palestinian civilians to evacuate Rafah as part of a "limited scope" operation, but did not immediately confirm media reports this was part of preparation for a ground assault.